Database of wages, working time and collective disputes

-- The data on collectively agreed pay outcomes have been compiled over several years via the EurWORK series: ‘Developments in collectively agreed pay’ (the most recent of which can be found here).
+- The data on collectively agreed pay outcomes have been compiled over several years via the EurWORK series: ‘Developments in collectively agreed pay’ (the most recent being Developments in collectively agreed pay 2016).
 From 2014 onwards, these have been presented on EurWORK's collective wage bargaining portal, which also contains a more extensive description of the original sources.

-- Data on collectively agreed and statutory working time have been compiled in the EurWORK series: ‘Developments in collectively agreed working time’, and they have been reviewed in the report on Working time developments in the 21st century – Work duration and its regulation in the EU.
+- Data on collectively agreed and statutory working time have been compiled in the EurWORK series: ‘Developments in collectively agreed working time’ (the most recent being Developments in working time 2015-2016) , and they have been reviewed in the report on Working time developments in the 21st century – Work duration and its regulation in the EU.

 Further qualitative information on national systems of collective bargaining in the area of pay and working time, as well as dispute resolution mechanisms can be found in EurWORK's working life country profiles.